sambabhouria/Web-Api-Core-Entity-Framework/README.md

 #Part A - Implementation of Entity Framework

     1.Step 1 - Open the IDE
-    Here will use the IDE - Visual Studio and select the project type as “ASP.NET Core Web App”.
+    Here will use the IDE - Visual Studio and select the project type as “ASP.NET Core Web App”.,
     <img src="img-1.PNG">

     2.Step 2
-    Give the project name and click on Create, proceed with the type of Web Application.
+    Give the project name and click on Create, proceed with the type of Web Application.,
     <img src="img-2.png">

     3.Step 2